ethpalser/blackjack-hand-sim/README.md

 # blackjack-hand-sim
- Using Monte Carlo in parallel to determine the probability a hand will win against the dealer
+ Using Monte Carlo randomness to determine the probability a hand will win against the dealer